-This research was funded in part through the NIH/NCI Cancer Center Support Grant P30 CA008748.
-Neeta Pandit-Taskar has served as a consultant to Y-mAbs Therapeutics, Inc., served on an advisory board of and received honoraria from Actinium Pharmaceuticals, and served on the advisory board of Progenics.
+N. Pandit-Taskar has served as a consultant to Y-mAbs Therapeutics, Inc., Fluoropharma, and ImaginAb, Inc. and has served on the advisory board of Progenics.
 She has received honoraria from MedImmune/AstraZeneca.
-Milan Grkovski and Edward Fung received support from Y-mAbs Therapeutics, Inc. Serge Lyashchenko reports personal fees from Y-mAbs Therapeutics, Inc., outside the submitted work.
-Jorge Carrasquillo has served as a consultant for Y-mAbs Therapeutics, Inc., and Bayer and has received research funding from Genentech, Inc., Regeneron Pharmaceuticals, Inc., and Gilead Sciences, Inc. With regard to this publication, Jason Lewis's laboratory has received research support from Y-mabs, Inc. Steven Larson reports receiving commercial research grants from Genentech, Inc., WILEX AG, Telix Pharmaceuticals Limited, and Regeneron Pharmaceuticals, Inc.; holding ownership interest/equity in Voreyda Theranostics Inc. and Elucida Oncology Inc.; and holding stock in ImaginAb, Inc. He is the inventor and owner of issued patents both currently unlicensed and licensed by MSK to Samus Therapeutics, Inc., Elucida Oncology, Inc., and Y-mAbs Therapeutics, Inc. He is serving or has served as a consultant to Cynvec LLC, Eli Lilly & Co., Prescient Therapeutics Limited, Advanced Innovative Partners, LLC, Gerson Lehrman Group, Progenics Pharmaceuticals, Inc., and Janssen Pharmaceuticals, Inc. Nai-Kong Cheung reports receiving commercial research grants from Y-mAbs Therapeutics, Inc., in 2015 and Abpro-Labs, Inc., in 2017; holding ownership interest/equity in Y-mAbs Therapeutics and in Abpro-Labs; and owning stock options in Eureka Therapeutics, Inc. He is the inventor and owner of issued patents licensed by MSK to Y-mAbs Therapeutics, Biotec Pharmacon, and Abpro Labs.
-He is a scientific advisory board member of Abpro Labs and Eureka Therapeutics and is named as an inventor on several patent applications related to GPA33 filed by MSK.
-No other potential conflict of interest relevant to this article was reported.
+M. Grkovski and E. Fung received support from Y-mAbs Therapeutics, Inc. to perform the normal organ dosimetry from the PET imaging data.
+S. Lyashchenko reports personal fees from Y-mAbs Therapeutics, Inc. outside the submitted work.
+J. Carrasquillo has served as a consultant for Y-mAbs Therapeutics, Inc. and Bayer, and has received research funding from Genentech, Inc.; Regeneron Pharmaceuticals, Inc.; and Gilead Sciences, Inc. With regard to this publication, J.S.
+Lewis's laboratory has received research support from ImaginAb, Inc. S. Larson reports receiving commercial research grants from Genentech, Inc., WILEX AG, Telix Pharmaceuticals Limited, and Regeneron Pharmaceuticals, Inc.; holding ownership interest/equity in Voreyda Theranostics Inc. and Elucida Oncology Inc., and holding stock in ImaginAb, Inc. He is the inventor and owner of issued patents both currently unlicensed and licensed by MSK to Samus Therapeutics, Inc. Elucida Oncology, Inc., and Y-mAbs Therapeutics, Inc. He is or has served as a consultant to Cynvec LLC, Eli Lilly & Co., Prescient Therapeutics Limited, Advanced Innovative Partners, LLC, Gerson Lehrman Group, Progenics Pharmaceuticals, Inc., and Janssen Pharmaceuticals, Inc. N.K.
+Cheung reports receiving commercial research grants from Y-mAbs Therapeutics, Inc. in 2015 and Abpro-Labs, Inc. in 2017, holding ownership interest/equity in Y-mAbs Therapeutics and in Abpro-Labs, and owning stock options in Eureka Therapeutics, Inc. He is the inventor and owner of issued patents licensed by MSK to Y-mAbs Therapeutics, Biotec Pharmacon, and Abpro Labs.
+He is a scientific advisory board member of Abpro Labs and Eureka Therapeutics, and is named as an inventor on several patent applications related to GPA33 filed by MSK.
+No other potential conflicts of interest relevant to this article exist.